Top 10 IT Best Practices To Adopt Right Now

 IT Best Practice #2 – Establish a Budget

 IT should be an investment similar to real estate and human resources.
-With the emergence of mobility solutions and work-from-home trends, technological innovations will likely reduce your dependence on real estate.
+With the emergence of mobility solutions and work-from-home trends, technological innovations will likely reduce your dependence on real estate and increase your dependence on new cybersecurity protections.

 If you can’t commit right away, develop basic guidelines to inform your future aspirational state.